Best Pet Insurance for Cats (2024)

 Reimbursement

 Most pet insurance policies follow a reimbursement system.
 You’ll pay for treatment out of pocket, and the insurance company will reimburse you after you file a claim.
 You can choose the amount of reimbursement.
-For example, if you choose an 80% reimbursement, you’d still have to pay for 20% of the costs.[4]
+For example, if you choose an 80% reimbursement, you’d still have to pay for 20% after you meet your deductible.

 Payout limit